beep-projects/telegram.bot/README.md

 In order to avoid getting duplicate updates, you should extract the **offset** field after each server response and pass `offset+1` to the next call using the `--offset` flag.
 If you missed tho get the offset from the response, you can call [`--get_update_offset`](#get_update_offset) to get the offset of the latest update.

+This command also uses the `--timeout` flag, which sets the timeout in seconds for long polling.
+You can set it to 0 to do short polling.
+Should be positive, short polling should be used for testing purposes only.

 ```bash
 beep@projects:~$ telegram.bot --get_updates --bottoken 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw
 {"ok":true,"result":[{"update_id":977635326,